 Suddenly shots rings out and hit the guy Verlaine considerately brought along for that purpose.
 It's Jesiah!
 He seems satisfied with downing the guy with no lines.

-This narration is going to spare you the truly enormous wall of text here and just summarize.
+This narration is going to spare you the truly enormous wall of villain monologuing here and just summarize.

 Stone shows up out of nowhere and shoots Verlaine!
 God, finally.
-Billy carries on like this is somehow a bad thing, and Stone launches into another wall of text that is somewhat less easy to summarize glibly.
+Billy carries on like this is somehow a bad thing, and Stone launches into another exposition dump that is somewhat less easy to summarize glibly.
 Let's try anyway, Christ.

 Stone explains that he is not really a bishop at all!
 He was sent by Solaris to organize the Etones, a group that a) kills zombies, and b) kills Ethos who are looking shifty.
 Apparently he came into work today and just everybody was looking shifty!
 Billy didn't get let in on part B because he left the monastary so early to look after kids or something, pshh, and also because Stone just didn't feel like telling him.
 He had other plans for Billy.

 DUN DUN DUNNN-- wait a second, Stone's real name is Stein?
-God, worst code name ever!
+Why did he even bother?

-If you think that's a horrible Japanese take on Catholics, you should read Yami no Matsuei! ...No, nobody should read Yami no Matsuei.
+If you think that outsider take on Catholics is crazy, you should read Yami no Matsuei! ...No, nobody should read Yami no Matsuei.